 To aid adhesion it is necessary to ‘paint’ the back of the slab with a slurry mix before laying.
 This should be made from the mortar mix with added PVA.
 The addition of PVA is just for the slurry mix not for the main mortar you will be using to lay the patio.

-Travertine pavers should be laid butted up and therefore they do not require pointing.
+Travertine pavers should be laid butted up ( ie no gaps) and therefore they do not require pointing.

 It is possible to lay travertine paving on a sand sub base.